Arison7/SDE-Chess/README.md

   }

 ### Structural Patterns

 #### a. **Composite Pattern**

-- **Usage:** The `Board` and `Square` classes implement a hierarchical structure where the board contains squares, and each square holds a piece.
+- **Usage:** Organizes the board as a collection of squares, each holding a piece or being empty.
-- **Benefit:** Facilitates board management and provides a clean way to organize components.
+- **Benefit:** Makes managing the board simple and structured.
 - **Code Example:**

   ```java